gpul-org/hackudc-2026/src/pages/privacy.md

 ---
 layout: ../layouts/MarkdownLayout.astro
 title: HackUDC 2026 — Privacy Policy
+alternates:
+  es: /es/privacidad
 ---

 In accordance with current regulations on the protection of personal data, you are informed of the following aspects:

 ## Data Controller

-The *Asociación Grupo de Programadores y Usuarios de Linux* (hereinafter, "GPUL"), with NIF G15659220 and registered address at the *Facultad de Informática, Campus de Elviña S/N, 15007, A Coruña*, is the Data Controller for your personal data.
+The _Asociación Grupo de Programadores y Usuarios de Linux_ (hereinafter, "GPUL"), with NIF G15659220 and registered address at the _Facultad de Informática, Campus de Elviña S/N, 15007, A Coruña_, is the Data Controller for your personal data.

 You may contact GPUL at the postal address indicated above or via the following email address for any inquiries, requests, or clarifications related to the processing of your personal data: **hackudc@gpul.org**.